 Bring the pan to the boil.
 Reduce to a simmer and cook for about 1 hour.

-Meanwhile make the white sauce…. melt about 1 ounce of butter, add 1 tablespoon of sauce and stir well for one minute.
+Meanwhile make the white sauce…. melt about 1 ounce of butter, add 1 tablespoon of flour and stir well for one minute.
 Take pot off the heat and add the milk (c.
 125 ml) to the flour and butter (roux) mixing it in slowly.
 When all milk is added, return pot to heat.
 Bring to boil stirring constantly.
 When sauce has thickened, turn off heat, season and add chopped parsley.